vite-pwa/vite-plugin-pwa/docs/guide/inject-manifest.md

 > You also need to add the code to your application described on [Automatic reload](/guide/auto-update.html#runtime)

-## Typescript support
+## TypeScript support

-You can use Typescript to write your custom service worker.
+You can use TypeScript to write your custom service worker.
 To resolve service worker types, just add `WebWorker` to `lib` entry on your `tsconfig.json` file:

 ```json